samyilin/dotfiles/tmux/README.md

 TBH I don't even use tmux that often, so no.

-These days I use Wezterm's local functionalities most of the time anyways.
+These days I use Wezterm/Kitty's local functionalities most of the time anyways.